 Make a clearly legible copy of all supporting documents on A4 paper.
 Do not use other sizes of paper.
-Write your V-number or client number (if you know this) on every copy, or otherwise your personal details.
-Supporting documents that are faxed must always be sent also by post.
+Write your Vnumber or client number (if you know this) or otherwise your personal details on each copy.
+Supporting documents that are faxed must always also be sent by post.

-Language of the supporting documents to be enclosed
+Language of the supporting documents

-All documents must be drawn up in Dutch, English, French or German.
+All supporting documents must be drawn up in Dutch, English, French or German.
 Is this not the case?
-Then have all supporting documents translated into one of these languages.
+Then have the supporting documents translated into one of these languages.
 Enclose a copy of the supporting document and the translation with your application.